KaiiMenai/pands-project/analysis.md

 ## Summary

 The analysis used as a source for this document (analysis.py) was conducted using Python and the Pandas, Numpy, Matplotlib, Seaborn, and Scikit-learn libraries.
 The dataset was imported from the UCI Machine
 Learning Repository and is a well-known dataset for classification tasks.
-The dataset contained 150 samples of iris flowers, with 5 columns: sepal length, sepal width, petal length, petal width, and species
+The dataset contained 150 samples of Iris flowers, with 5 columns: sepal length, sepal width, petal length, petal width, and species
 (class).
 The dataset was used to conduct exploratory data analysis (EDA) and visualisation, as well as some machine learning tasks.
 Histogram, boxplot, scatterplot, PCA, pairplot, K-means clustering, correlation matrix, and linear regression analysis were conducted on the dataset, and the results of each were saved as a PNG file.